Gustavo7592/Gustavo7592/README.md

 <h2 align="left">Hi 👋!
-My name is Gustavo and I'm a Software Engineer, from FIAP.</h2>
+My name is Gustavo and I'm a Software Engineer Student, from FIAP.</h2>

 ###